sportlog/google-charts/README.md

 ## 1. Create the chart service
 Create the chart service instance.
 You can optionally provide two parameters:
 * Settings: some charts require a mapsApiKey to work
-* Suports both Classic and Material design.
-Materal design is restriced to Bar, Column, Line and ScatterChart. (still in Beta from Google)
 * ScriptNonceProvider: The chart service needs to load the Google Charts API (https://www.gstatic.com/charts/loader.js).
 If you're using [CSP](https://en.wikipedia.org/wiki/Content_Security_Policy) you may want to provide a nonce for the script.

 ``` php